westkey/fakebook/README.md

   The links might break at some point, but who cares!
 Avatars and last names are fetched with faker.js.
 To prevent gender       issues I hardcoded some "gender neutral" first names (they are not perfect).
 Have fun!
 FOR EDUCATIONAL PURPOSES ONLY.
 </p>
 <h2>Usage</h2>
-Simply copy paste this stuff and edit the variable myComments however you like.
+Simply copy paste the following and edit the variable myComments however you like.

     <div id="comments" style="width: 600px; background: white;"></div>
     <script>
     	var myComments = [